oZelloX/QA-portfolio-/projects/api_shop/test_cases/post_products_id_field_ignored.md

- # Test Case: Add a new product – ID Provided in Request (Based on Documentation)
+ # Test Case: Add a New Product – ID Provided in Request (Based on Documentation)

 **ID:** TC_API_005
 **Module:** API Shop – Products